CSCI-1101-TTh12-F22/ps7/README.md

 py -3 -m pip install PySimpleGUI
 ```

 4. Those might not work either.
-If you get anything that says `ERROR` or `Command not found` or similar, the problem is probably that you did not follow instructions to tick the box about adding Python to your PATH when you installed it back in January.
+If you get anything that says `ERROR` or `Command not found` or similar, the problem is probably that you did not follow instructions to tick the box about adding Python to your PATH when you installed it at the beginning of the semester.
 [Follow these instructions to either reinstall Python or to manually add Python your PATH](https://datatofish.com/add-python-to-windows-path/)

 5. Quit  `Command` and reopen it, and try typing one of the three commands above.